hubaxis/monitorMe/adr/adr-6-update.md

 # ADR 6: Update

-**Date**: 2024-02-13
+Date: 2024-02-13

 ## Status
-Proposed
+Accepted

 ## Context
-We assume that installing app on a lot of devices in the hospital is a big headache.
-Manual updating all these devices could be a problem too.
-Our proposal includes update mechanism to support and maintain application without reinstalling.
+Managing updates for applications installed on numerous devices in a hospital setting can be challenging and time-consuming.
+Manual updates may not be feasible, and ensuring all devices are up to date with the latest software is crucial for security and functionality.

 ## Decision
-Use update server and update mechanism for apps in a hospital.
+Implement an update server and mechanism to facilitate the seamless updating of applications across all devices in the hospital.
+This will allow for centralized control and efficient distribution of updates without the need for manual intervention on each individual device.

 ## Consequences

 ### Positive
-- Control of app software
+- Centralized Control: The update server enables centralized management of app software, ensuring consistency across all devices.
-- Quick update in case of critical bug
+- Quick Response to Critical Issues: The update mechanism allows for rapid deployment of critical bug fixes or updates, enhancing system reliability and security.

 ### Negative
-- Need internet access for update
+- Dependency on Internet Access: The update process requires internet connectivity, which may pose a challenge in environments where internet access is limited or unreliable.

 ### Risks
-- Internet could be unavailable, and update could be blocked.
+- Internet Dependency: In scenarios where internet access is unavailable or unstable, the update process may be disrupted, potentially leading to devices running outdated software and security vulnerabilities.